 Corrective Action: The reclamation plan amendment for Parcels A and B will ensure that the mining-related ground movements and associated disturbances are within the proposed reclamation plan boundary.

 • Violations 5, 6, and 7: There are failed finished cut slopes.
-Corrective Action: The reclamation plan amendment for Parcels A and B will income.

 Corrective Action: The reclamation plan amendment for Parcels A and B will incorporate the recommendations provided in 2019 geologic investigation report.